ben-heil/GCB536/README.md

-# Unsupervised Single Cell Method Evaluation
+# Evaluation of Unsupervised Methods of Single Cell RNAseq Analysis
 ---
-This repository contains the scripts and results for testing various unsupervised learning methods on real single cell data.
+This repository contains the scripts and results for testing various unsupervised learning methods on real single cell sequence data.
 This work was done as part of a graduate project for GCB 536.